Shelter From the Storms

 Wherever you are, God is.
 He is with you before, during, and after life’s storms, never losing sight of you or your suffering.
 Consider some of the ways this truth is expressed in the Psalms:

-“Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me” (Psalm 23:4).
+“Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me” (23:4).

-The key to life’s stormy seasons is to cling to this truth: “God is our refuge and strength, an ever-present help in trouble” (Psalm 46:1).
+The key to life’s stormy seasons is to cling to this truth: “God is our refuge and strength, an ever-present help in trouble” (46:1).

-My prayer this week – Gracious Lord, it’s my desire to acknowledge and thank you in all seasons—those of tempest and those of ease.
+My prayer this week—Gracious Lord, it’s my desire to acknowledge and thank you in all seasons—those of tempest and those of ease.
 Will you strengthen my faith and confidence to trust you are there, and grow my ability to rest in you?
-Will you help me, also, to be an encouragement to others experiencing seasons of storms?
+Will you help me also to be an encouragement to others experiencing seasons of storm?